 When it was open to the top Kusatsu boasted a 926m vertical off the lifts, and an 8km run back to the bottom.
 Plus you could ski or snowshoe 2km to the crater lake at Shirane.
 The base is 1200m, a relatively high altitude for Japan, so snow quality and consistency is good.

-So the skiing now is mostly easy beginner and cruisy intermediate level, with wide open slopes at the base just above town that are perfect for families with young kids and other beginners.
+The upper area has been permanently closed now.
+So the skiing is mostly easy beginner and cruisy intermediate level, with wide open slopes at the base just above town that are perfect for families with young kids and other beginners.

-With fresh snow you can still find some powder lines too, but until the upper slopes re-open, including the 3km tour out to a crater lake, then there’s not much here for better skiers and boarders.
+With fresh snow you can still find some powder lines too, but there’s not much here for better skiers and boarders.
+But it’s so worth visiting anyway that shouldn’t really matter – come for a night or two to see the amazing town and enjoy the onsens.

-After all, there are plenty of other ski areas not far away, from Manza Onsen to the Minakami areas like Tanigawadake Tenjindaira, where you can find some of the best tree and backcountry including serious alpine line terrain in the country, so adding a couple of nights here too is no big deal.
+There are plenty of other ski areas not far away, from Manza Onsen which is easy day trip distance with direct bus services, to the Minakami areas like Tanigawadake Tenjindaira, where you can find some of the best tree and backcountry including serious alpine line terrain in the country, so adding a couple of nights here too is no big deal.

 Getting to Kusatsu